NORTHWEST CAREER & TECHNICAL CENTER

 Engineering Technologies is a college-prep program for students interested in pursuing a career in one of many high paying engineering fields.
-Engineering Technologies students also have many other STEM related opportunities while enrolled including regional engineering competitions like Norwich’s Bridge Competition and State/National Competitions like SkillsUSA, where recent Engineering Technologies students have earned eleven first place State and several top ten National awards in Computer Maintenance and Mathematics.
+Engineering Technologies students also have many other STEM related opportunities while enrolled including regional engineering competitions State/National Competitions like SkillsUSA, where recent Engineering Technologies students have earned twelve first place State and several top ten National awards in Computer Maintenance and Mathematics.
 Engineering careers are among the fastest growing and some of the highest paying careers in the job market today.
 This college preparatory program creates pathways to help student pursue careers in technology, engineering, computer hardware, software and networking, architecture, robotics or other STEM (Science, Technology, Engineering and Mathematics) related fields.

 Engineering Technologies A/B

-The focus will be on Electrical Engineering in the 2018-2019 school year.
+The focus will be on Mechanical Engineering in the 2021 – 2022 school year.

 Over the course of the two-year program students may earn: